History of Reading, Berkshire: Dissolution and war

-The Abbey was largely destroyed in 1538 during Henry VIII's Dissolution of the Monasteries.
+The Abbey was largely destroyed in 1538 during Henry VIII's dissolution of the monasteries.
 The last abbot, Hugh Cook Faringdon, was subsequently tried and convicted of high treason and hanged, drawn and quartered in front of the Abbey Church.
 The dissolution initially saw the Mayor appointed by the King's officers administering the dismemberment of the abbey properties.
 However, in 1542 Henry VIII granted the Guild a new charter that permitted the burgesses to elect the Mayor.

 By 1525, Reading was the largest town in Berkshire, and tax returns show that Reading was the 10th largest town in England followed closely by Colchester and Leicester, based on taxable wealth.
 By 1611, Reading had a population of over 5000 and had grown rich on its trade in cloth, as instanced by the fortune made by local merchant John Kendrick.
 At this time, Reading had mostly traditional timber-framed houses, a few examples of which still exist in Castle Street, Market Place and other places.
 Often the front ground floor of the house was given over to retail activities, with family and lodgers living in the rooms behind and above.

 The town played an important role during the English Civil War; it changed hands a number of times.
 Despite its fortifications, it had a Royalist garrison imposed on it in 1642.
 The subsequent Siege of Reading by the Parliamentary forces succeeded in April 1643.
-However, the taxes levied by the various parties left Berkshire 'in a miserable condition, hardly a sheep, hen, hog, oats, wheat, or any other thing for man or beast to feed upon'.
+However, the taxes levied by the various parties left Berkshire 'in a miserable condition, hardly a sheep, hen, hog, oats, wheat, or any other thing for man or beast to feed upon.'
 The town's cloth trade was especially badly damaged, and the town's economy did not fully recover until the 20th century.

 Reading played a significant role during the Revolution of 1688, with the second Battle of Reading being the only substantial military action of the campaign.
 James II had stationed an advance guard of 600, largely Irish, troops in Reading to stop the march of William's army towards London.
 Seeing these troops as an occupying force, the people of Reading requested help from William, informing him of the Royalist positions in the town.
 As a result, a relief force of about 250 troops attacked from an unexpected direction, and forced the Irish troops to abandon the town.
-This defeat of James' troops by an inferior force, together the willingness of the people of Reading to support William, convinced James of the insecurity of his position and he fled the country.
+This defeat of James' troops by an inferior force, together with the willingness of the people of Reading to support William, convinced James of the insecurity of his position and he fled the country.